Bronze mirror: Europe

 The Bronze Age Minoan civilization produced hand-mirrors in the 2nd millennium BCE, followed by the Myceneans.
 They were no doubt following the Egyptian or Near Eastern precedents.
 After disappearing in the Greek Dark Ages, they returned in Archaic Greece, including some mirrors on elaborate stands (already an Egyptian type), as well as hand-mirrors with handles.
 The stands most often featured a standing female figure, often with putti.
 These are called "caryatid mirrors".

 Folding mirrors, also called "box mirrors", from about 400 BCE, typically had relief designs on the outside of the lid, and engraved decoration on the inside.
 Most were still round, and lacked handles, presumably as they were meant to be held by a maid.
 Eros/Cupid is often shown holding up a mirror for Aphrodite/Venus.

 In the early periods, designs were typically engraved on the back, but luxury Greco-Roman mirrors often had figurative designs in relief.

 Mirrors from the Iron Age have been discovered across most of Europe, generally as grave-goods.
 The Greeks were the earliest makers; the Etruscans imported Greek mirrors, and then began making their own, passing the practice on to their Roman conquerors.

 In the 1st century CE Seneca mentioned large wall mirrors; it may have been in front of one of these that Demosthenes used to practise his speeches in the 4th century BCE.
 The rich had silver or silver-plated mirrors.

 Celtic mirrors in Britain were produced up until the Roman conquest.
-Two notable examples include the Birdlip and Langton Herring mirrors.
+Notable examples include the Desborough Mirror, and those found in Birdlip and Langton Herring.